| | FIG PUBLICATION NO. 77Good Practice or Resilience Planning to Address Water

 (Meissner and Jacobs 2016).
 This ‘community’ also develops solutions to

+water management challenges.
 According to Norman and Bakker (2009), the water governance literature

 describes governance based not on political borders but on natural